 - Bonds– the kind from our government, not corporate bonds.
 Though the interest rates are pretty dismal, like 0.65 to 1.39% for Canada Savings Bonds.

 For all my short term goals (my travel fund, filling up my emergency fund), they are in highly liquid accounts where I can get my money quickly with no fuss and no muss.
 Both of these are in high interest savings accounts.
-One with ING and one with Manulife.
+One with my online-only bank (Tangerine) and one with Manulife.

 In a nutshell, for short term goals, I’d say Cash is King.